×

 Market and Performance Overview

-The ClearBridge Emerging Markets Strategy outperformed its benchmark in January, supported by positive stock selection in South Korea and Taiwan that offset weakness in India and Brazil.
-From a sector standpoint, stock selection and an overweight to IT was the primary driver of relative performance.
-Conversely, stock selection in the financials, energy and consumer discretionary sectors detracted from results.
+The ClearBridge Emerging Markets Strategy outperformed its benchmark in February, supported by positive stock selection in South Korea and India, an overweight to South Korea and an underweight to China that offset negative stock selection in Brazil and China.
+From a sector standpoint, stock selection and an overweight to IT were the primary drivers of relative performance.
+Conversely, stock selection in the consumer discretionary, communication services and financials sectors detracted from results.

-Individual holdings that performed well during the month included SK Hynix, Samsung Electronics, Delta Electronics, Sieyuan Electric and Alibaba.
+Individual holdings that performed well during the month included Samsung Electronics, SK Hynix, Delta Electronics and Shinhan Financial.

 Outlook